j0w1/Football-Analytics/README.md

-# Scrape_data_from_FBREF
+# Football Data  Scraping
-This repo is a compilation of data scraping in football.
+This repository is a compilation of data scraping from different statistics providers such as FBREF, StatsBomb, and Understat.